isc-projects/bind9/bin/dig/dig.rst

    the given ``file``.
 Each line in the file should be organized in the same way it would be presented as a query to :program:`dig` using the command-line interface.

+.. option:: -F

+   This option enables FIPS mode if supported by the cryptographic library in use.

 .. option:: -h